yu7777/Auto-Advance--Anki_addon-/README.md

 Press [ to decrease the speeds of cards' audios.

 Press ] to increase the speeds of cards' audios.

+# Tips.
+1. You can use shortcut "j" to start Auto Advance play mode BEFORE you enter your deck and click "Study Now".
+If you start Auto Advance play mode when you are reviewing a card, then the first card will not be working as it should be with this add-on.
+Not sure if this is a bug.
+Please feel free to modify code on GitHub.
+2. Anytime you can use shortcut "k" to stop Auto Advance play mode.
+3. Use "[" or "]" to decrease or increase your audio play speed.
+This works all the time even though you don't use Auto Advance play mode.
+4. Auto Advance play mode will set deck's config "autoplay" FALSE.
+When you stop Auto Advance play mode and want to use Anki's autoplay, You need manually change it back.
+Deck option>General>Automatically play audio.

 # Config Details.